Margaret Simons: Recognition

 Simons was a finalist for a Walkley Award for journalism in 2007 for the story Buried in the Labyrinth, about the release of a paedophile into the community, published in Griffith Review.
 Her book The Content Makers – Understanding the Future of the Australian Media (2007) was longlisted for the 2008 Walkley Book Award for non-fiction.

 In 2015 she won the Walkley Award for Social Equity Journalism for her essay Fallen Angels, published in The Monthly.
 The essay is an investigation of sex tourism in the Philippines and the children that have been abandoned there by their Australian fathers.
 The award was shared with photographer Dave Tacon.

-Her book, Penny Wong, a biography of Penny Wong, Senate leader of the Australian Labor Party, was longlisted for the 2020 Walkley Book Award.
+Her biography of Penny Wong, Senate leader of the Australian Labor Party, was longlisted for the 2020 Walkley Book Award.